← All Articles

 Data Transfer Out (to Internet)

-This is where costs can surprise you:
+This is where costs catch people off guard:

 • AWS: S$0.12/GB (first 10TB), S$0.085/GB (next 40TB)